 This correlation between insurance premiums and credit score might seem unusual, but it exists.
-The better your score, the lower the rate you'll pay, and the worse your score, the higher your rate will be.
+The better your score, the lower the rate you'll pay; the worse your score, the higher your rate will be.
 However, insurance companies don't rely solely on your credit score when determining a premium rate.
-While this isn't common practice in all the states in the US, insurance providers keep a comprehensive eye when they receive applications from individuals with a low credit score.
+While this is a rare practice in all the states in the US, insurance providers keep a comprehensive eye on when they receive applications from individuals with a low credit score.

 Renting a house

 If you think that the only ones who need to worry about bad credit are people looking to buy houses (because of home loan interest rates), think again!
 Bad credit hurts you even when you want to rent out a house.
 That's true!

 Landlords, very similar to banks, look at the ability of potential tenants to pay the rent on time.
 Therefore, they'll usually ask to see your credit reports as part of the application process.
 Does that mean you'll never be able to rent a house?
 Maybe not.
 It means it will get much more difficult if you have a bad credit score.
 There are hacks and workarounds where you can bring in a co-signer or pay a higher security deposit - but you'd instead go in with a much more respectable score.
 Isn't it?